 Screening guidelines vary based on age and family history.
 Consult with your physician to determine the most appropriate screening schedule for your health.

-U.S. Department of Health and Human Services.
+- U.S. Department of Health and Human Services.
 The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General—6 Major Conclusions of the Surgeon General Report.
 Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2006.
-In other related post, checkout this blog about Choosing the best dentist for you to take care of your dental health.

 Copyright © 2018 CancerConnect.
 All Rights Reserved.